 Tollwood Winter Festival

 Tollwood is, as the title says, a Christmas festival in Munich.
 But, it is nothing like a traditional market.
-There are multiple tents full of food, gifts, and art, performances, and social events.
-One tent, in particular, is called the EssZimmer and it is 100% vegetarian and vegan food.
-You won’t find traditional Christmas market food here, instead there is vegetarian and vegan food from Africa, Mexico, the Middle East, and the U.S. You MUST come here if you don’t eat meat for a nice warm place to sit down and enjoy some global food!
+There are multiple tents full of food, gifts, art, performances, and social events.
+One tent, in particular, is called the EssZimmer, and it all vegetarian and vegan food.
+You won’t find traditional Christmas market food here, instead, there is vegetarian and vegan food from Africa, Mexico, the Middle East, and the U.S. You MUST come here if you don’t eat meat for a nice warm place to sit down and enjoy some global food!

 The seitan kebap with roasted eggplant and spicy garlic sauce is literally to die for.
-You will also find vegan wurst at the wurst stand and several other options are various stands.
+You will also find vegan wurst at the wurst stand and various other options.
 This place is like a mini burning man in the center of Munich and my favorite market.

 Munich’s Queer Christmas market not only has drag, but they have VEGAN soup and Vegetarian Dinnede (Flatbread pizza).